amacfie/amacfie.github.io/_posts/2020-05-21-comment-ranking.md

 YouTube              | 0.644
 _Random_             | 0.607

-NB The averages aren't exact -- I only did enough runs with each formula to be pretty confident about how they compare.

-So Reddit and YouTube perform worse than the simple _difference_, and Hacker News is the only one of the three better than _Bayesian average_.
+So YouTube is marginally better than _random_, Reddit is worse than the simple _difference_, and Hacker News is the only one of the three better than _Bayesian average_.
-Seems reasonable to me but are the results general or just an artifact of the model?
+Both disappointing and plausible, but are the results general or just an artifact of the model?
 As always, more work required...